johnwilldonicely/LDAS/README.md

 ################################################################################
 # MANUALS AND PROGRAM-TAGS

+* There are three different types of code in LDAS, identifiable by their prefixes (xs-, xe-, xf-):
+	* xe- : executable C-programs
+	* xs- : executable shell-scripts written in native Bash
+	* xf_ : C-functions which form components of xe- programs

 1. To print the instructions for any LDAS executable to the screen, type the name of the program and press [RETURN], with no options